moooofly/MarkSomethingDownLLS/Docker 常见问题汇总.md

 - The containerd 1.1 integration uses the CRI plugin built into containerd.
 - The Docker 18.03 CE integration uses the `dockershim`.
 - The containerd CRI plugin is an open source github project within containerd https://github.com/containerd/cri.
+- Containerd is used by Docker, Kubernetes CRI, and a few other projects.

 ### Container Runtime CLI